Block (district subdivision): India

-A tehsil may consist of one or more number of blocks.
-Blocks are usually planning & development units of a district in addition to tehsils.
-A block represents a compact area for which effective plans are prepared and implemented through Gram Panchayats.
+A tehsil may consist of one or more blocks.
+Blocks are usually planning and development units of a district in addition to tehsils.
+A block represents a compact area for which effective plans are prepared and implemented through gram panchayats.

-For example, Muzaffarnagar District of Uttar Pradesh has 9 blocks: Muzaffarnagar, Budhana, Baghra, Shahpur, Purquazi, Charthawal, Morna, Jansath, and Khatauli.
+For example, Muzaffarnagar district of Uttar Pradesh has nine blocks: Muzaffarnagar, Budhana, Baghra, Shahpur, Purquazi, Charthawal, Morna, Jansath, and Khatauli.

-Block Development Officer
+Block development officer

-The Block Development Officer is the official in charge of a block.
-Block Development Officer monitor the implementation of all programmes relating to planning and development of the blocks.
-Coordination of development and implementation of plans in all blocks of a district is provided by a Chief Development Officer (CDO).
-BDO's office is the main operational wing of the government for the development administration as well as regulatory administration.
+The block development officer is the official in charge of a block.
+The officer monitors the implementation of all programmes relating to planning and development of the blocks.
+Coordination of development and implementation of plans in all blocks of a district is provided by a chief development officer (CDO).
+The BDO's office is the main operational wing of the government for the development administration as well as regulatory administration.
+A CD Block consists several gram panchayats in its limits.
+In some states the BDO functions as the secretary of the concerned Panchayat Samiti/Block Panchayat.